-&lt;sup>4 This chapter was jointly written by the authors listed and reflects the team approach of this project: Charles J. Drane III, Diana Guzzi, Roderick V. MacNeal, Jr., Leslie M. Patterson, Nancy Robbins Taylor, and Joan M. Woodward.
+4 This chapter was jointly written by the authors listed and reflects the team approach of this project: Charles J. Drane III, Diana Guzzi, Roderick V. MacNeal, Jr., Leslie M. Patterson, Nancy Robbins Taylor, and Joan M. Woodward.

-Resources, 2017).
+Cityside Public Schools is one of the leading school districts in Massachusetts for staff diversity, with 26% staff and 22% teachers of color (Cityside Public Schools, Office of Human Resources, 2017).
 Yet, the district is striving to do even better in this area.
 To this end, Cityside Public Schools' district level administrators are devoting significant resources to realizing this goal.
-Specifically, established in the FY18 budget is a new initiative related to increasing educator diversity as well as a new district level position, both designed to actively address racial disproportionality, or the "student-teacher diversity gap" (Cityside Public Schools, Office of Human Resources, 2017) in Cityside Public Schools.
-The primary goal of the diversity initiative is to highlight that increasing the number of educators of color in the district is a matter of urgency, and to ensure that efforts in this area are supported by "diversity, inclusion, and equity programs and initiatives" (Cityside Public Schools, Office of Human Resources, 2017) across the district.
+Specifically, established in the FY18 budget is a new initiative related to increasing educator diversity as well as a new district level position, both designed to actively address racial disproportionality, or the "student-teacher diversity gap" (Cityside Public Schools, Office of Human Resources in Cityside Public Schools.
+The primary goal of the diversity initiative is to highlight that increasing the number of educators of color in the district is a matter of urgency, and to ensure that efforts in this area are supported by "diversity, inclusion, and equity programs and initiatives" (Cityside Public Schools, Office of Human Resources) across the district.
 The new district level position is in place to focus explicitly on diversity recruitment.
 It should be noted that several study participants expressed excitement for the creation of this new role.